Assistant Professor, Biological Sciences

 Postdoctoral Scientist

-• Genes & Human Disease Research Program, Oklahoma Medical Research Foundation, USA, 2025
+• Genes and Human Disease Research Program, Oklahoma Medical Research Foundation, USA, 2025

 Ph.D., Biochemistry, Molecular and Cellular Biology